YSPlop/portfolio-v2/public/blogs/devops-challenge-2/index.md

 A Github token is a string of randomized characters that is used as an Identity verifier to approve devices to be connected to a profile's repo.
 I am using one in this project because user login is discontinued by github and this seems to be the most effective way to connect my EC2 instance to my github repositories.

 I could set up with a Github token by
-Github > settings > Developer settings >  Select Personal access tokens. > Select Tokens (classic). > Select Generate new token.
-> Select Generate new token (classic) > select repo for perms and generate token
+Github > settings > Developer settings >  Select Personal access tokens. > Select Tokens (classic). > Select Generate new token.> Select Generate new token (classic) > Select repo for perms and generate token

 ![Image](http://learn.nextwork.org/merry_vermilion_zany_llama/uploads/aws-devops-github_fa11169d)